VarunSwaminathan/Fingerprint-Detection-and-Embeddings/README.md

 Focal Length - 4.25mm
 Megapixel – 16MP
 The data is available at the folder Train_dataset in the submission file.
-Part 2 – Annotation
+Part 2 – Annotation:
 The hand images were then annotated using labelImg.
 The json file of every image is stored into the annotated image folder in the submission file.
-Part 3 – Detection
+Part 3 – Detection:
 The algorithm used to detect fingerprint regions is given below:
 1. Import necessary libraries: os, cv2, and mediapipe
 2. Initialize mediapipe hands model